CyberDefend3r/Py-Docs-Bot/README.md

 # Example

 Below is an example of how to use the bot.
 I have tried to make it super simple to use.
-If you are still insure of how to use it you can [checkout the bot's reddit profile](https://www.reddit.com/user/py_reference_bot) and see how others have used the bot by reviewing the comments it has replied to.
+If you are still unsure of how to use it you can [checkout the bot's reddit profile](https://www.reddit.com/user/py_reference_bot) and see how others have used the bot by reviewing the comments it has replied to.

 **Original Post:**